adnane-ka/shorter-lara/README.md

 * Easy drop downs with laravel eloquent
 * Easy & Cleaner HTML Codes With Laravel HTML Generator !
 * Use forelse loops instead of foreach
+* Blade directives that you did not know about

 ##### Query Builder
 * enable query Logging & display SQL statement